 - the age at which she starts menstruating

 - the age at which she goes through menopause

-Lifestyle changes.
-Reproductive factors are very difficult to control.
-But this doesn’t mean that there is nothing you can do to prevent hormone-related cancers.
+Reproductive factors generally aren't something we can control.
+But this doesn't mean that there is nothing you can do to reduce the risk of hormone-related cancers.